-Level I
+Level I Infractions

 Level I infractions are generally violations of classroom or campus rules.
-These are typically infractions that can be corrected by the classroom teacher.
+These are typically infractions that can be corrected by teacher/staff.
 These violations may be noted on the student's discipline record.

 Level I Infractions include such behaviors as, but are not limited to: